erikdrobne/SwiftUICoordinator/README.md

 ## Example project

-Example project is attached to the repo.
-It can be found in the SwiftUICoordinatorExample folder.
+For better understanding, I recommend that you take a look at the example project located in the `SwiftUICoordinatorExample` folder.